armory/documentation/_spinnaker/install_dinghy.md

 ## Overview
 To get an overview of Pipelines as code, check out the [user guide](/spinnaker/using_dinghy).

-**Note:** Dinghy uses Redis to store relationships between pipeline templates and pipeline dinghy files.
-An external Redis instance is highly recommended for production use.
-If Redis becomes unavailable, dinghy files will need to be updated in order to repopulate Redis with the relationships.

 ## Enabling Pipelines as code
 To configure Pipelines as code, start by enabling it: